Assembling, Compiling, Link-Editing, and Executing User-Written Programs

 COBOL Source in Library and User Disk Datasets

 Here I will use one example to illustrate two advanced situations.
 The task is to compile and execute a COBOL program where the COBOL source statements are contained in a Partitioned Dataset.
 The COBOL program reads input from a tape dataset and writes output to a disk dataset.
-(The numbers to the left of the statements have been added for reference.)
+(The numbers to the left of the statements, shown in magenta, have been added for reference.)

 1 //COBUCLG JOB CLASS=A,MSGCLASS=A,MSGLEVEL=(1,1)